enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

     Initial HereDoc Delimiter begins with the form '<<-', the Terminating HereDoc Delimiter may be indented.

-    Within HereDoc Content, the Orderly Indentation Rule and BlockLeftMargin effects (including Offside) are suspended.
+    Within HereDoc Content, the Orderly Indentation Rule and Offside effects are suspended.
 Interpolation is provided, but ordinary Haml tags and other processing is not provided.

     (For those familiar with Ruby HereDoc, the WSE Haml implementation is similar to the interpolating HereDoc (with double-quotes, or bare) ...